-This demonstrates that as resistance increases, the pressure gradient must also increase to maintain the same airflow to the alveoli.
+This demonstrates that as resistance increases, the pressure gradient must also increase to maintain the same rate of flow into the alveoli.

-Poiseuilles Law, also known as the Hagen-Poiseuille equation, gives us the relationship between airway resistance and the diameter of the airway.
+Poiseuille’s Law, also known as the Hagen-Poiseuille equation, gives us the relationship between airway resistance and the diameter of the airway.
 The equation is given below in Figure 1 (R = resistance, n = substance viscosity, l = length of tube and r= radius of tube).

-Therefore, smaller airways such as bronchioles and alveolar ducts all individually have much higher flow resistance than larger airways like the trachea.
-However, the branching of the airways means that there are many more of the smaller airways in parallel, which reduces the resistance.
-So due to the huge number of bronchioles that are present within the lungs, the highest total resistance is actually in the trachea and larger bronchi.
+Therefore, individually, the smaller airways have much higher resistance than larger airways such as the trachea.
+However, the significant downstream branching of the airways means that there are many smaller airways in parallel.
+This reduces the total resistance to airflow.
+So, due to the vast number of bronchioles that are present within the lungs running in parallel, the highest total resistance is actually in the trachea and larger bronchi.

 Nervous System Control

 The autonomic nervous system usually determines airway diameter.
 Sympathetic innervation causes relaxation of bronchial smooth muscle via beta-2 receptors, which causes an increase in airway diameter to allow more airflow.
 This is useful in situations such as exercise, when sympathetic stimulation triggers airway muscle relaxation to allow more air into the lungs.